IntelRealSense/librealsense/projection.md

 2. Deprojection
   * Deprojection takes a 2D pixel location on a stream's images, as well as a depth, specified in meters, and maps it to a 3D point location within the stream's associated 3D coordinate space.
 It is provided by the header-only function `rs_deproject_pixel_to_point`.

+Intrinsic parameters can be retrieved via a call to `rs_get_stream_intrinsics` for any stream which has been enabled with a call to `rs_enable_stream` or `rs_enable_stream_preset`.
+This is because the intrinsic parameters may be different depending on the resolution/aspect ratio of the requested images.

 ### Distortion models

 Based on the design of each model of RealSense device, the different streams may be exposed via different distortion models.